Princeton Tigers: NCAA team championships

 † The NCAA started sponsoring the intercollegiate golf championship in 1939, but it retained the titles from the 41 championships previously conferred by the National Intercollegiate Golf Association in its records.

+School spirit

+Cheerleading

+Princeton played a significant role in the history of American cheerleading.
+Cheers have been noted on the Princeton campus at least as early as 1860 (though not necessarily in an athletic context).
+By 1869, cheers were common at athletic events, including baseball and football home and away games, and at practices.
+Thomas Peebles, Princeton class of 1882, brought the Princeton cheers to the University of Minnesota where he was football coach.
+There, Peebles had students lead organized chants during football games.
+However, the term "cheer-leader" was used at Princeton as early as 1897.

+Tiger mascot

+The Tiger nickname originated from the practice of football players wearing orange and black stripes on their clothing, which led sportswriters to call them "tigers."
+An undergraduate dressed as a tiger mascot began appearing at football and basketball games in the 1940s.

+Princeton University Band

+The Princeton University Band was founded in 1919, and played its first public performance at the Princeton-Maryland football game of October 9, 1920.
+The band started as a formal marching band, but by the 1970s had transformed into a scramble band.

 Facilities

 The stadium is Princeton Stadium, which replaced Palmer Stadium in 1998.
 Baseball is played at Bill Clarke Field.
 Basketball is played at Jadwin Gymnasium.
 Ice hockey is played at Baker Rink.
 Soccer is played at Roberts Stadium.
 Lacrosse is played at Class of 1952 Stadium.
 The men's and women's volleyball teams and the wrestling team compete at Dillon Gymnasium.
 All crews train at Shea Rowing Center and compete on Lake Carnegie.
 The Rugby Team plays at Rickerson Field on West Windsor Fields.